 Malaria Consortium's mission is "to improve lives in Africa and Asia through sustainable, evidence-based programmes that combat targeted diseases and promote child and maternal health."

-- Whilst Malaria Consortium works on a variety of measures to combat communicable diseases, it is recommended by GiveWell for their Seasonal malaria chemoprevention programs (SMCs).
+- Malaria Consortium works on a variety of measures to prevent the spread of communicable diseases.

-- Up to four treatment courses are given over four months, providing protection up to one month after the end of the final course, and Malaria Consortium aims to provide four months of treatment
+- Malaria Consortium aims to provide four months of treatment for each individual.
+Up to four treatment courses are given over those four months, providing protection up to one month after the end of the final course.

-- Community health workers (CHWs), supported by Malaria Consortium, deliver treatments by going door-to-door or by treating people in a community at a fixed point
+- Malaria Consortium supports community health workers in delivering treatments by going door-to-door or by treating people in a community centre.

-There is good evidence that SMC programs are a cost-effective way to prevent malaria.
-GiveWell have tentatively estimated that the cost for a four-month SMC treatment provided through Malaria Consortium, taking into account costs of research and of the governments who assist with programs, is around $9.37.
+- There is good evidence that SMC programs are a cost-effective way to prevent malaria.
+GiveWell tentatively estimates that the cost for a four-month Malaria Consortium SMC treatment is about $6.59 per child.

-Malaria Consortium is also impressive since it has conducted studies in most of the countries where it has worked to see how successfully it has reached the children targeted.
-These studies have found high rates of reach; 87% received treatment for one month and 46% for the maximum four months.
+- Malaria Consortium has conducted studies in most of the countries where it has worked to determine how successfully it has reached the targeted population.
+These studies have found high rates of reach.

-The intervention of SMC is expected to have a large amount of room for more funding globally, and GiveWell expect that Malaria Consortium in particular is well placed to productively absorb more funds.
+- Seasonal malaria chemoprevention is expected to have a large need for more funding worldwide.
+GiveWell expects that Malaria Consortium is especially well-placed to effectively use more funds.